Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **Razor Intensity** sum of the top 3 peptide abundances from razor peptides

-**Razor Assigned Modifications** sum of top 3 peptide abundances from razor peptides containing variable modifications
+**Razor Assigned Modifications** modifications from supporting razor peptides

-**Razor Observed Modifications** sum of top 3 peptide abundances from razor peptides containing modifications from Delta Mass values
+**Razor Observed Modifications** Delta Mass values from supporting razor peptides

 **Indistinguishable Proteins** proteins that are equally supported by the evidence and cannot be distinguished from the identification in the 'Protein' column